Aleksander Barkov: 2021–present: New contract and Stanley Cup contention

+The Panthers celebrated their second consecutive Stanley Cup championship at the White House on 15 January 2026.
+Barkov is pictured on the left.

 Barkov would win his second Selke Trophy at the end of the 2023–24 season.
 Barkov and the Panthers would reach a second consecutive Stanley Cup Final where they would defeat the Edmonton Oilers in seven games for the Panthers first Stanley Cup in franchise history and first championship for Barkov's career.

 The 2024–25 season saw Barkov record 20 goals and 51 assists for 71 points in 67 games, en route to his third Selke Trophy.
 Barkov also won his first King Clancy Memorial Trophy for his continued work with Joe DiMaggio Children's Hospital.
 Barkov and the Panthers would eventually clinch a third consecutive Stanley Cup Final and repeat as Stanley Cup champions for a second consecutive year once again beating the Oilers in the final, this time in six games.
+In the process, Barkov became the second player to win both the Selke Trophy and Stanley Cup in consecutive seasons, after Bob Gainey did so in 1978 and 1979.

 Prior to the start of the 2025–26 season, Barkov suffered a knee injury during a practice session on 25 September 2025.
 The following day, Barkov announced that he underwent surgery to repair anterior cruciate ligament (ACL) and medial collateral ligament (MCL) damage; he was slated to likely miss the entire season and the 2026 Winter Olympics.